aakrutibeladiya/browser-extension-boilerplate/README.md

 5. css => browser action popup CSS only
 6. icon => extension icons

-## how to change CSS for extension
+## How to change CSS for extension

 - extension works on 2 separate environment
 - 1. browser_action popup